Narcissistic injury: Perfectionism

 Narcissists are often pseudo-perfectionists and create situations in which they are the center of attention.
 The narcissist's attempts at being seen as perfect are necessary for their grandiose self-image.
 If a perceived state of perfection is not reached, it can lead to guilt, shame, anger or anxiety because the subject believes that they will lose the admiration and love of other people if they are imperfect.

-Because some children are raised to believe that love is conditional, obsession with being perfect becomes routine for them.
-As a result, when failing in any aspect of life, the child will feel as if they are no longer accepted, causing a narcissistic injury.

 Examples of reasons why children would show narcissistic injury due to perfectionism include failing exams, losing in competitions, being denied acceptance, disagreement in conversation with others, and constructive criticism.

 Behind such perfectionism, self psychology would see earlier traumatic injuries to the grandiose self.

+Research findings indicate that grandiose narcissists uphold a version of perfection, expect unreasonable things from others, and work toward unrealistic ambitions.
+The findings also imply that vulnerable narcissists intentionally foster an idea of infallibility while concealing flaws in order to appease others' perceived demands.